BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.3. Manipulating and Storing Sensor Data with a Microcontroller/Readme.md

     ![SPI2 section](figures/spi2_section.png)

 3. In the middle pane, click on the "Mode" drop down at the top and change the mode to "Full Duplex Master" to configure the SPI2 subsystem as an SPI controller in full duplex mode.
 (Note that in SMT32CubeIDE the former term "master" is used instead of the up-to-date term "controller".
-For more information on the recent changes to SPI signal naming, please see this article by SparkFun Electronics: https://www.sparkfun.com/spi_signal_names.)
+For more information on the recent changes to SPI signal naming, please see [this article](https://www.sparkfun.com/spi_signal_names) by SparkFun Electronics.)

     In the second drop down ("Hardware NSS Signal") select "Disable" as the library we will be using to write to the MicroSD card controls the chip select line from software (requiring it to be configures as a GPIO output, not configured through the SPI2 peripheral).
 (Note that "slave select" and the abbreviations "SS" or "NSS" are the former terms for "chip select" with the abbreviation "CS".)